 I am praying for a renewal of the sense that the Catholic Church is the place in which I can worship and serve with confidence that she embodies the gospel in the best possible way.
 I am praying especially that Saint Clare becomes a parish in which I can continue to serve with genuine passion and the hope that we are all working together to discover what Christ desires us to be.
 Even as I write this, I am still worried that I have to be too guarded in the ways I present the concerns I have mentioned and others have brought.
 I feel the need to describe them with weight befitting their significance but with tact that keeps the criticism from appearing too severe.
 That I have to tread so carefully is a concern itself that I pray is unfounded, but I do hope it is perceived as a desire to build on what is good and to find constructive ways to examine and evolve those things that can become a rich and healthy foundation to all aspects of our life and ministry as the body of Christ. (“Considerations”)

-And all of this is in the face of a threat that was and is, quite frankly, less potent than many humankind has faced and still faces in the course of life in a fallen world.
-We have enough evidence to suggest that the ‘safe’ practices in which we have engaged are not really going to mitigate the virus (it may delay some from getting it, but it will always be around).
-At the same time, even with surges in infection, the death rate has dropped by more than 60% since June (and continues to drop such that it is a fallacy to suggest that death is common).
-More and more evidence challenges the ‘accepted’ narrative that this virus is worse than the flu and other related illnesses, and we have imposed as much harm as we have helped through the restrictions.
+And all of this was in the face of a threat that was, quite frankly, less potent than many humankind has faced and still faces in the course of life in a fallen world.
+We had enough evidence to suggest that the ‘safe’ practices in which we engaged were not really going to mitigate the virus (they might have delayed some from getting it, but it will always be around).
+At the same time, even with surges in infection, the death rate had dropped by more than 60% since June (and continued to drop such that it was a fallacy to suggest that death is common).
+More and more evidence challenged the ‘accepted’ narrative that this virus was worse than the flu and other related illnesses, and we had imposed as much harm as we helped through the restrictions.
 The church, including our own parish, capitulated to fear, culture, and even to insurance companies over Christ himself, undermining the truth we claim by our actions.
-Our own worship with masks and elimination of critical elements, such as the peace, the blood of Christ, and communion within the mass (as we did for a time), was and is not really the worship of a people confident in the grace and mercy of our Lord.
+Our own worship with masks and elimination of critical elements, such as the peace, the blood of Christ, and communion within the mass (as we did for a time), was not really the worship of a people confident in the grace and mercy of our Lord.

-Until July 2020, our pastor had been leading two parishes, which is certainly not easy, especially as he was also handling a building program.
-Some of the concerns I mentioned also relate to issues of leadership and vision beyond the parish.
+Until July 2020, our pastor had been leading two parishes, which is certainly not easy, especially as he was also handling a building program in one parish and a restoration program in the other.
+Some of the concerns I mentioned also related to issues of leadership and vision beyond the parish.
 I was surprised to discover, though, that both taking on the second parish, Saint Mary of the Annunciation in Charleston, and building in the more elaborate, expensive style (the gothic cathedral), were made over the objections of concerned voices in the parish, including those serving as leaders on our councils.
 I came to see both, especially the building program, as analogous to the way the Catholic Church has in many ways obscured the very gospel and the apostolic faith she claims to preserve and embody.
 Although he resigned as pastor of Saint Mary’s, we did not witness a renewed vigor in pastoral leadership at Saint Clare, although the building program received a great deal of time and attention.
 As it continued to evolve under his careful and energetic guidance, still to the detriment of other ministry, it too impeded rather than advanced our call to embody the mission of the body of Christ.